chrispaynter/architecture/Financial/Taxes.md

 - In some countries, such as the United Kingdom, you need to include sales tax in the displayed prices for most types of merchandise.

+## Include or exclude tax based on your customer's country